Common Mistakes to Avoid in 2D CAD Drawings

 • Regularly audit drawings for errors before sharing them.

-6. Ignoring File Naming and Organization
+6. Ignoring File Naming and Organisation

 Poor file naming conventions can make it difficult to track changes and retrieve drawings efficiently.
 Unorganized files lead to errors, wasted time, and miscommunication.